rjleveque/amath585w2020/sphinx/homeworks.rst

 will not be accepted unless you have made arrangements in advance due to special circumstances.

+*Discussing homework:* You may discuss homework problems with other students, but the work you turn in should be your own.
+In particular, write your own computer code for problems that require computing and make sure you understand what you are doing.
+General clarification questions are appropriate to ask on the Discussion board, but please don't ask or answer specific questions about how to do a problem.
+Do talk to the instructor or TA if you have questions, or if you don't understand how to do something.

 There will also be in-class midterm and final exams, see :ref:`info` for details.